Tuamotuan language: Geographic spread

-Paʻumotu is spoken among the atolls of the Tuamotuan Archipelago, which amount to over 60 small islands.
+Pa’umotu is spoken among the atolls of the Tuamotu Archipelago, which amount to over 60 small islands.
 Many of the former inhabitants have moved to Tahiti, causing the language to dwindle.

-In the 1970s, there were a number of Tuamotuans living in Laie, O'ahu, Hawai'i, as well as other locations on the island of O'ahu.
+In the 1970s, there were a number of Pa‘umotu living in Laie, O'ahu, Hawai'i, as well as other locations on the island of O'ahu.
 Some were reported to live in California and Florida.
-There were also a number of people living in New Zealand who were reportedly Tuamotuans, although they came from Tahiti.
+There were also a number of people living in New Zealand who were reportedly Pa‘umotu, although they came from Tahiti.

 Dialects

-Paʻumotu has seven dialects or linguistic areas: covering Parata, Vahitu, Maraga, Fagatau, Tapuhoe, Napuka and Mihiro.
-The native Tuamotuan people are somewhat nomadic, shifting from one atoll to another and thereby creating a wide variety of dialects.
+Pa‘umotu has seven dialects or linguistic areas: covering Parata, Vahitu, Maraga, Fagatau, Tapuhoe, Napuka and Mihiro.
+The native Pa‘umotu people are somewhat nomadic, shifting from one atoll to another and thereby creating a wide variety of dialects.
 The natives refer to this nomadic tendency as orihaerenoa, from the root words ori (meaning 'to wander around'), haere (meaning 'to go') and noa (meaning 'non-restriction').

-Paʻumotu is very similar to Tahitian, and a considerable amount of Tahitianization has affected Paʻumotu.
-Primarily due to the political and economical dominance of Tahiti in the region, many Tuamotuans (especially those from the Western atolls) are bilingual, speaking both Paʻumotu and Tahitian.
-Many young Tuamotuans who live on atolls nearer to Tahiti speak only Tahitian and no Paʻumotu.
+Pa‘umotu is very similar to Tahitian, and a considerable amount of Tahitianization has affected Pa‘umotu.
+Primarily due to the political and economical dominance of Tahiti in the region, many Pa‘umotu (especially those from the Western atolls) are bilingual, speaking both Pa’umotu and Tahitian.
+Many young Pa‘umotu who live on atolls nearer to Tahiti speak only Tahitian and no Pa‘umotu.

-An example is the Paʻumotu use of a velar sound such as k or g, which in Tahitian-Tuamotuan (a blending of the languages) is rather a glottal stop.
-For example, the word for 'shark' in Paʻumotu is mago, but in the blending of the two languages it becomes ma'o, dropping the voiced velar nasal consonant g.
+An example is the Pa’umotu use of a velar sound such as k or g, which in Tahitian-Pa‘umotu (a blending of the languages) is rather a glottal stop.
+For example, the word for 'shark' in Pa’umotu is mago, but in the blending of the two languages it becomes ma'o, dropping the voiced velar nasal consonant g.
 The same is true with words such as matagi/mata'i and koe/'oe.

-These differences in dialect lead to a split between "Old Tuamotuan" and "New Tuamotuan".
-Many younger Tuamotuans do not recognize some words that their forebears used, such as the word ua for 'rain'.
-Younger Tuamotuans use the word toiti for 'rain' in contemporary Tuamotuan.
+These differences in dialect lead to a split between "Old Pa‘umotu" and "New Pa‘umotu".
+Many younger Pa‘umotu do not recognize some words that their forebears used, such as the word ua for 'rain'.
+Younger Pa‘umotu use the word toiti for 'rain' in contemporary Pa‘umotu.